-NATICK, MA (WHDH) - Each week, the Girls’ Group at Crossroads School in Natick gets together to create- like making hand-made greeting cards- or healthy desserts.
+NATICK, MASS.
+(WHDH) - Each week, the Girls’ Group at Crossroads School in Natick gets together to create- like making hand-made greeting cards- or healthy desserts.
 The most important skill they learn- is to make friends.
 They have a lot in common.
 They are all living with autism- and making friends can be tough.

 “I’m really friendly with all the girls,” said Caitlin.

 “I really like them all, I think they’re super nice,” said Avery.

 Statistics from the centers for disease control show that boys are 5 times more likely to develop the condition than girls.
 So, girls with autism are a rarity- which can mean further isolation with a condition that hinders communication and social skills.